-Make the patient aware of this and all actions going forward.
+Make the patient aware of the likely implications and all options going forward.

 Make sure the patient has a personalised treatment programme including providing appropriate information about the pros and cons of the different approaches suggested to the patient and how long these should be continued.